Black rhinoceros behind Rok in grassy landscape of Nakuru National Park, Kenya

 Kenya was part of my overland trip from Europe, through the Middle East and East Africathe African Big Tour.
 I was experienced and knowledgeable about Africa by the time I reached Kenya, but still got caught up in some of the biggest logistic and unhuman adventures in the northern part.

-The country with the world’s best safari destination, home to diverse wildlife, which is protected within fifty epic national parks and reserves did not leave me indifferent.
+The country with the world’s best safari destination, home to diverse wildlife, which Kenya protects within 50 epic national parks and reserves did not leave me indifferent.

-The Great Rift Valley, formed more than 25 million years ago, offers unique habitats for the wildlife that can be easily observed through numerous safari options.
-The country, where 62 languages are spoken, is also home to Africa’s second-highest mountain and endurance long-distance runners that inspire mostly poor population through day to day survival hoping for better future.
+The Great Rift Valley, formed more than 25 million years ago, offers unique habitats for wildlife safaris.
+Kenya, with 62 languages, hosts Africa’s second-highest mountain and long-distance runners who inspire people surviving day-to-day hardships.

 Dangerous ride while hanging above cows

-The first contact with Kenya was no different than the last weeks of travelling through southern Ethiopia.
-Although Kenya is undoubtedly significantly more developed than Ethiopia, this is not the case in the northern part, yet.
-From the border town of Moyale to Marsabit there is 250 kilometers of dirt road that is mainly used to transport livestock to Nairobi.
+The beginning of my Kenya travel adventure was no different than the last weeks of travelling through southern Ethiopia.
+Although Kenya is significantly more developed than Ethiopia, this is not the case in the northern part, yet.
+From the border town of Moyale to Marsabit there is 250 kilometers of dirt road.
+It is mainly used to transport livestock to Nairobi.

 The only one bus a day available for passengers, with twice as many people on board as there are seats, leaves early in the morning.
 Unfortunately, it is practically impossible to purchase a ticket, let alone getting an informal seat on the bus.
-Therefore, I had no choice but to ride on the top of a truck designed for transporting livestock to Nairobi slaughterhouses.
+I had no choice but to ride on the top of a truck designed to transport livestock to Nairobi slaughterhouses.

 I was so worn out at the end of the trip, that all my appetite was gone.
 The next day I crawled into bed with a dangerously elevated body temperature and a sore throat.
 The whole body started to ache, desire to eat and drink disappeared; I was certain that I had contracted malaria.
-Lucky enough, a quick test done by a doctor in a rudimentary medical clinic, confirmed that I had only pharyngitis and a sore throat.
+Lucky enough, a quick test in a rudimentary medical clinic confirmed that I had only pharyngitis and a sore throat.

 Upgrade and comfort on the way to Isiolo

 The next stage from Marsabit to Isiolo was slightly more comfortable in a jeep labeled with local telecommunication company logo.
 We left Marsabit with two hours delay at 5:00pm and quickly reached maximum travelling speed at 110 kilometers per hour on a dirt road.
 Just after the sunset a coolant system broke down.
-A quick solution was applied: water mixed with paprika powder.
+The driver applied a quick solution: he mixed water with paprika powder.
 It worked.

-Approaching midnight, the driver became too tired to continue; he poured a bucket of water over his face to refresh, but fifteen minutes later he stopped in an undistinctive village and announced three hours siesta break.
+Approaching midnight, the driver became too tired to continue.
+He poured a bucket of water over his face to refresh.
+Only fifteen minutes later he stopped in an undistinctive village and announced three hours siesta break.
 I laid down on a bench under the stars in the comfort of my sleeping bag.

 After one-hour drive, we finally arrived to Isiolo, just on time for a beautiful sunrise.
-All decent hotels were full.
+Every decent hotel was fully booked.
 I collapsed down in a dump that would hardly deserve a name of a guesthouse, light up a mosquito coil and fell asleep immediately.

 The following day I visited the local market, where people were rather aggressive and strange, looking at me with distrust.
 A man followed me through the village all the way to my hotel, where the security guard finally pushed him away.